bmoers/print-guard/README.md

 - Node.js 18+ (or Docker)
 - Creality Ender V3 printer with network connectivity
 - Slack Bot Token with `chat:write` and `files:write` permissions
-- (Optional) Camera with HTTP snapshot endpoint
+- (Optional) Camera with HTTP snapshot or MJPEG stream endpoint

 ## Quick Start with Docker